Skiing Marble Creek Cirque

 Ross and I skied incredible blower down Lost Marbles Couloir in late April; then I spent hours being as scared as I've been climbing a windloaded deathtrap.

-Anyway, good conditions and coverage on Da SLoop sealed the deal.
+Anyway, good conditions and coverage on Da Magic SLoop sealed the deal.
 It was time to drop the marbles again.

 Dan, Phil, and I left the Eldorado Trailhead at 6 am and charged the steep hike to the talus fields.
 Dan just migrated to the great northwest from Colorado.
 "What do you think about Johannesburg?"